You may be able to claim benefits to help you in your situation. You may also be able to get financial assistance from other organisations.

 - be aged 18 or over – or 16 or over in certain cases

-- not be in full-time education or training – unless you receive Personal Independence Payment or Disability Living Allowance and are not able to work due to ill-health
+- not be in full-time education or training – unless exceptions apply, such as you get Personal Independence Payment and are not able to work due to ill-health

 - accept an agreement called a claimant commitment.